Skip to Main Content

 All articles are from peer-reviewed journals.

-The list of references at the end of a scholarly article shows the sources that the authors referred to in writing their article.
+The list of references at the end of a scholarly article shows the sources that the authors referred to in writing the article.
 You can use that list to further explore the topic you are researching.
 To obtain an article you'd like to read, you can use Primo's Fetch Item tool to see if it is available in one of our databases.
 If the article has a Digital Object Identifier in its citation (labeled with "doi:" or as part of a URL starting with "https//doi.org/10..."), see our guide on Digital Object Identifiers for how you can use the DOI to obtain the article.

 With journals, it's often the case that the actual complete article (sometimes called the "full text") is not directly available from the database you are searching.
 This is because many journal publishers make less money licensing their articles to database vendors than they do by selling subscriptions and article reprints.